hmrc/income-tax-mtd-changelog/README.md

 Create and Amend Other Income endpoint:

-Added validation for `postCessationReceipts` parameters in `TY 2023-24 or later` schema:
+Added missing validation for the following `postCessationReceipts` fields in the `TY 2023-24 or later` schema as per the API documentation:
-- `amount`:
+- `amount`
-    - values cannot be negative
-- `taxYearIncomeToBeTaxed`:
+- `taxYearIncomeToBeTaxed`
-    - format must be YYYY-YY
-    - range must be exactly one year
-    - minimum year 2010, maximum year 2099

 API documentation amended to add missing `FORMAT_DATE` error.